sukibk/finch-robot-with-openai/README.md

-Python Library for Hummingbird Bit
+Python Library for Hummingbird Bit and Finch 2

 Written : RaghunathReddy and Bambi Brewer